jorgeacruz/RN-Delivery/README.md

 <img src='./foodDelivery.png'/>

 <h2>Description</h2>
-<p>The main idea was create a front-end for a food delivery app.
+<p>The main goal was to develop a front-end for a food delivery app, leveraging Nativewind for seamless customization and a fully responsive design.
-Using all facilities of Nativewind to better and easy customization to ensure responsive design.

-Applying Json-Server Api to feel dynamically products and others libraries.
+Additionally, Json-Server API was implemented to dynamically manage products, along with other essential libraries.

 Enjoy</p>